Skip to main content

 Observation

-I noticed that easy_checker validates a score of exactly 1337 by summing the ASCII values of the story characters, which suggested crafting a byte string whose values add up to precisely 1337 before sending the exploit.
+easy_checker sums the ASCII values of the story characters and wants exactly 1337.
+So craft a byte string whose values add up to precisely that before sending the exploit.

 Now that check points at easy_checker, send a story whose summed ASCII value equals 1337.
 For example 10 'd' characters (0x64 = 100) sum to 1000, then add bytes to reach 1337 (e.g. mix in other characters).
 Then provide num1 and num2 from the previous step. easy_checker validates the score and prints the flag.